-It’s easy to find all the tips in the world on paint jobs and countertops for kitchen renovating inspiration.
-Pinterest and Instagram are loaded with more inspiration than any homeowner knows what to do with, but for some reason, the remodeling industry is rather ambiguous regarding what actually happens during a kitchen remodel.
-We believe that’s at least in part due to the fact that it’s not always pretty.
+It’s easy to find all the tips in the world on paint jobs and countertops for kitchen renovation inspiration.
+Pinterest and Instagram are loaded with more inspiration than any homeowner knows what to do with.

 Between planning, permits, demolition, dust control, and everything else, remodeling is a heavy task.
-So if you’re at all concerned about a kitchen remodel, or are just curious as to what all happens during a kitchen remodel, here is a quick rundown for you!
+So if you’re concerned about a kitchen remodel, or are just curious as to what all happens during the process, here’s a quick rundown for you.

 You looked at all the Pinterest and Instagram references and have decided what you want.